eleanorbeavan/euc_rates/README.md

 4. Substitution rate and trait data is combined into a single data.frame
 5. PGLS analysis is used to look for correlations between substitution rates and traits

-To use our data files, please change the path in our script to point to where you have saved our files.
+To use our data files, please change the path in our script to point to where you have saved our files on your computer.

 To reproduce our results:
 1. The prune.tree() function will be used throughout the analysis to prune branch lengths with less than 5 substitutions.
 Use the 'prune_short_branches_fn' file to create these functions in your global environment to use whenever they are required in the script.